crowmagnumb/crowmagnumb.net/README.md

 - If I switch radicale successfully to the docker, I can get rid of my system user `radicale` that I created above.
 And uninstall radicale too!
 - I have my contacts in `/var/lib/radicale/collections/collection-root/crowmagnumb/51ef49e4-103b-0be4-db0b-077e203934bd/` but I have no idea where the large hex-string came from.
 Why is it not just `contacts`?
 Also, I don't think we need `collections/collection-root`.
 Can we just get rid of that?
 - Bring in docker stuff from `crowmail` repo.
 We would just need a `mailman` volume under the `/opt/crowmagnumb.net`.
+- Put my static page at something like `/users/crowmagnumb/mypage` just for now until I figure out where static pages could go.
+Because I want to add a basic angular app to start adding my ideas of oathroll, etc.
+- Can I have a part of the site or just some other app where I can write a super quick markdown file on my computer and then have it be immediately available on my phone.
+I need something super quick like that all the time.
+What to do tonight?
+Some one-off recipe I want to try. etc.